Discharge or visit counts are available in the downloadable Excel data file under "Show Data Export Options".

 The "expected payer" data element in HCUP databases provides information on the type of payer that the hospital expects to be the source of payment for the hospital bill.
 Trends in inpatient and ED visit counts are provided by the following expected primary payers: Medicare, Medicaid, private insurance, and self-pay/no charge.

-Discharges/visits with the following expected primary payers are not reported in Fast Stats reporting for adult inpatient stays or ED visits by expected payer: other Federal, State, and local programs; missing; or invalid.
-In 2017, across all states, these excluded discharges/visits represented 3 percent (range of 0 to 19.4 percent) of all discharges and 3.6 percent (range of 0 to 26.7 percent) of all ED visits.
+Discharges/visits with the following expected primary payers are not reported by expected payer: other Federal, State, and local programs; missing; or invalid.
+In 2019, across all states, these excluded discharges/visits represented 3.1 percent (range of 0.3 to 14.3 percent) of all discharges and 3.5 percent (range of 0.4 to 16 percent) of all ED visits.